mdn/content/files/en-us/web/api/merchantvalidationevent/validationurl/index.md

 loaded, it should be passed into {{domxref("MerchantValidationEvent.complete", "complete()")}}, either directly or using a promise.

-See [Merchant validation](/en-US/docs/Web/API/Payment_Request_API/Concepts#merchant_validation)for more information on the merchant validation process.
+See [Payment processing concepts, Merchant validation](/en-US/docs/Web/API/Payment_Request_API/Concepts#merchant_validation)for more information on the merchant validation process.

 ## Browser compatibility